Let’s Make Mandarin Orange Tree Art!

 This Mandarin Orange Tree art is a fun art activity for kids of all ages to do during the Chinese New Year Holiday!

 The words orange and tangerine sound like the words for luck and wealth in Chinese.
 Not to mention the orange or golden colour resembles gold or money.
 The trees often have hong bao or lai see packets hanging on them.

 Add some colour to your home and help bring good fortune as well!
 Great idea for a special gift for friends and relatives.

-Here are step-by-step instructions and a template you can download to make your mandarin orange tree art even easier.
+Here are step-by-step instructions and a template you can download ( Mandarin orange tree red packet) to make your mandarin orange tree art even easier.

 What you need:

 - White art paper, pompom, peg, small red packet (optional)

 - Paintbrush, green paint or green crayon (all optional)